Wall-of-Shames/.github/profile/README.md

 ### 🤝 The Partnership

-This organization is led by **Volkan Şah Küçükbudak**, a veteran observer of the digital underground, in a unique strategic alliance with the world’s most advanced AI models:
+This organization is led by [**Volkan Şah**](https://github.com/VolkanSah), a veteran observer of the digital underground, in a unique strategic alliance with the world’s most advanced AI models:

 * **Gemini (Google):** Our primary engine for large-scale data analysis, infrastructure auditing, and rapid pattern recognition across global networks.
 * **Claude (Anthropic):** Our specialist for deep code review, logic verification, and detecting subtle nuances in deceptive software architecture.